Protect frontend and backend routes

 You can extend the AdminRoute

 component to check for other types of validators as well.
-This component can then be reused to protect all of your app's components (In this case, you may want to rename this component to something more appropriate, like ProtectedRoute
+This component can then reuse to protect all your app's components (In this case, you may want to rename this component to something more appropriate, like ProtectedRoute

 ).